Kamohelo Mokotjo: FC Cincinnati

 On 20 August 2020, Mokotjo moved to the United States to sign an undisclosed-length contract with Major League Soccer club FC Cincinnati on a free transfer.
 Work permit and quarantine issues delayed Mokotjo's debut until 4 October 2020 and he made 9 appearances during what remained of the 2020 season.
 He made just 13 appearances during a 2021 season in which FC Cincinnati finished bottom of Major League Soccer.
 Mokotjo was left unprotected by the club in the 2021 MLS Expansion Draft, but was not picked.
 On 18 January 2022, the club bought out Mokotjo's guaranteed contract.
 He made just 22 appearances during 18 months at the TQL Stadium.

 Free agent

 In January 2022, it was reported that Mokotjo would return to FC Twente on trial, but the arrangement was scuppered due to him requiring knee surgery.
 Following the surgery, he undertook his rehab with the club and began the 2022–23 pre-season with the squad.
-In early August 2022, a reoccurence of Mokotjo's knee injury led to the possibility of a contract being put on hold.
+In early August 2022, a reoccurrence of Mokotjo's knee injury led to the possibility of a contract being put on hold.
 Moves to SuperSport United and Kaizer Chiefs in January 2023 failed to materialise.

 Sekhukhune United

-On 12 January 2022, Mokotjo signed an 18-month contract with South African Premier Division club Sekhukhune United.
+On 12 January 2023, Mokotjo signed an 18-month contract with South African Premier Division club Sekhukhune United.
+He made 14 appearances during the remainder of the 2022–23 season and was a part of the squad which reached the 2023 Nedbank Cup Final.
+Mokotjo made 36 appearances during a 2023–24 season in which the club narrowly missed the CAF Confederation Cup place.
+He departed the club after his contract expired and finished his career with the club on 51 appearances.

+Cape Town City

+On 4 July 2024, Mokotjo signed an undisclosed-length contract with South African Premier Division club Cape Town City.
+He made 24 appearances before parting ways with the relegation-threatened club with two league matches left to play in the 2024–25 season.